hawkinx/falco-argo-poc/README.md

 All work was done on a Debian Bullseye VM client; the script to create the manifest files is standard bash so should work in any bash environment.

-The required manifest files (two) are created by the bash script `generate-manifests.sh`; download it, `chmod +x` it if required, check that the prerequisites are in plave and run the script.
+The required manifest files (two) are created by the bash script `generate-manifests.sh`; download it, `chmod +x` it if required, check that the prerequisites are in place and run the script.

 The bash script contains a few hardcoded values; I have placed most as variables at the top of the script.
 Probably not very useful for production, but great for lab work and the manifest files can be used as a base to build more sophisticated solutions on.